Malik Zaire: 2014 season

 Prior to his sophomore season in 2014, Zaire competed with Everett Golson to be starting quarterback.
 Golson won the job with Zaire as the backup.
 He received his first extensive playing time against the USC Trojans, replacing Golson, who was benched.
 He completed 9 of 20 passes for 170 yards and a rushing touchdown in the game.
 After spending the entire season as Golson's backup, Zaire started the 2014 Music City Bowl, becoming the first left-handed quarterback to ever start for the Fighting Irish.
 Zaire completed 12 of 15 passes for 96 yards with one touchdown, and ran for 96 yards on 22 carries scoring one touchdown, leading Notre Dame to a 31–28 victory over LSU and earning the game's MVP.

 2015 season

-The Fighting Irish opened spring practice with an open competition at quarterback, but neither Zaire or Everett Golson separated themselves as the starter according to head coach Brian Kelly.
+The Fighting Irish opened spring practice with an open competition at quarterback, but neither Zaire or Everett Golson distinguished themselves as being a starter according to head coach Brian Kelly.
 However, after Golson decided to transfer and play his final season at Florida State University, Zaire was named the starting quarterback.
 In the second game of the season, against Virginia, Zaire fractured his ankle after a run.
 It was announced after the game that he would miss the rest of the season.